 - If you would like to hear professionals in the field of alcohol addiction speak about Al-Anon Family Groups, link here to podcasts published by the World Service Office on its website (opens in a new browser tab).

-- Australian membership survey 2011 results are available online, here (file size 7 MB).
+- The Australian, National Membership Survey 2015 results are to made available online shortly!
+(Apr-May2016).
 For further information, contact the Australian General Service Office.

-- Al-Anon's 2012 Membership Survey Results (from the North American survey) are available from the World Service Office website (opens in a new window).
+- Al-Anon's Membership Survey results 2015 (from the North American survey) are available from the World Service Office website (opens in a new window).